How to Measure and Increase Product Engagement in 2021

 In simpler terms, it’s a measure of how your users interact with your product at the most basic level.

-So, measuring product engagement essentially means deciphering the patterns in your product analytics and seeing what your users are doing.
-It also means monitoring and observing your users so you understand how they interact with your product.
+So, measuring user engagement means deciphering the patterns in your product analytics, monitoring your user engagement metric, and seeing what your users are doing.
+It also means monitoring and observing your active users so you understand how they interact with your product.

 So, in a nutshell…

-Product engagement is an important aspect of building a successful product.
+Product engagement is an important aspect of building a successful SaaS business.
 So much so that there’s even a dedicated job role for it.
 Enter the product engagement manager…

 What does a product engagement manager do?